 This was also mining country once, and while the 1863-built Cardrona Hotel (one of the oldest-surviving buildings in the country) might milk its old-timey look, don’t be put off; head inside for surprisingly good food and local beer, as you gaze out over the tussocked highlands.

 Getting a phone signal (let alone data) on large stretches of the west coast route is nigh impossible.
-The township of Haast, for example, is finally getting mobile coverage for the first time ever in May 2018, and many others are still playing catch-up.
-A number of visitors to New Zealand grab a SIM card with Spark upon arrival ($29/15 for 1GB), which gives them access to physical WiFi hotspots across the islands, but these are few and far between on the coast.
+The township of Haast, for example, finally got mobile coverage for the first time ever in May 2018, and many others are still playing catch-up.
+A number of visitors to New Zealand grab a SIM card with Spark upon arrival, which gives them access to physical WiFi hotspots across the islands, but these are few and far between on the coast.
 Between Wanaka and Franz Josef Glacier (as well as parts thereon), you’ll be left growling resentfully at your zero bars.

 Consequently, it doesn’t pay to rely on your mobile phone as a GPS; instead bring (or rent) a good GPS device and use a paper map as backup.
 A satellite phone is likewise advisable for anyone planning on heading off into the wilderness in these parts.
 But even if you’re sticking to the tarmac, book your stays well in advance and stick to your pre-planned route.
 During peak season (Dec–May), local hotels and B&Bs are often booked out long in advance, and large detours mean you can find yourself not only without the ability to plan on the go but, in the worst cases, without a bed for the night.